 When traveling with your dog it’s always a good idea to know of day care facilities in case something comes up (most hotels will not allow you to leave your dog in the room).
 Here are two local options:

 Resources and More Information

 We learned about many of these activities from a book that every California dog-lover should have on their bookshelf or in their car, The Dog Lover’s Companion to California (I like to refer to it as Lonely Planet for traveling dogs).
-Others information came from Visit Mendocino’s very comprehensive Pet-Friendly Travel brochure and and you can find more at Hairy’s blog.
-If you’ve never taken a road trip and stayed in a hotel with your dog before, check out these tips.
+Others information came from Visit Mendocino’s very comprehensive Pet-Friendly resource page.
+If you’ve never taken a road trip or stayed in a hotel with your dog before, check out these tips.